How to Set Up a Budget for Your UAE Tech Startup

 Step 4: Set Revenue Targets and Monitor Variance

 A budget is only useful if it is actively monitored.
-Once you have established your cost base and tax provisions, set realistic revenue targets for each month or quarter and track your actual performance against those targets.
-When actuals deviate significantly from your projections — either positively or negatively — understanding the reason for that variance allows you to make informed adjustments to your strategy, your hiring plans, or your pricing.
+Set realistic revenue targets for each month or quarter and track your actual performance against those targets.
+When actuals deviate significantly from your projections, understanding the reason for that variance allows you to make informed adjustments.

 Conclusion